Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we investigated the asymptotic performance of the switched least squares for system identification of (autonomous) switched linear systems.
-We proposed the switched least squares method and established both data dependent and data independent rates of convergence.
-We showed this method for system identification is strongly consistent and we derived the almost sure rate of convergence of $\OO(\sqrt{\log(T)/T})$.
-This analysis provide a solid first step toward establishing almost sure regret bounds for adaptive control of SLSs.
+In this paper, we investigated system identification of (autonomous) Markov jump linear systems.
+We proposed the switched least squares method, showed it is strongly consistent and derived the almost sure rate of convergence of $\OO(\sqrt{\log(T)/T})$.
+This analysis provides a solid first step toward establishing almost sure regret bounds for adaptive control of MJS.

+We derived our results assuming that system is stable in the average sense and we showed that this is a weaker assumption compared to mean square stability.

-The current results are established for autonomous systems with i.i.d. switching when the complete state of the system is observed.
-Interesting future research directions include relaxing these modeling assumptions and considering non-autonomous (i.e. controlled) systems with more general switching under partial observability.
+The current results are established for autonomous systems with Markov switching when the complete state of the system is observed.
+Interesting future research directions include relaxing these modeling assumptions and considering controlled systems under partial state observability and unobserved jump times.